-Default profile1

-Options free text (e.g., "Coffeeshop WLAN")

-Description This field specifies the SSID, or name, of the wireless network (SSID) that will be used by

-the NPort.
-Wireless devices must use the same SSID in order to communicate with each
+Default Profile1 (in Infrastructure Mode), MOXA (in AP Mode) Options Free text (e.g., "Coffeeshop WLAN") Description This field specifies the SSID, or name, of the wireless network (SSID) that will be used by the NPort.
+Wireless devices must use the same SSID in order to communicate with each other.

-other.